sophgo/tpu-mlir/docs/developer_manual/source_en/03_user_interface.rst

      - The number of devices to run for distributed computation
    * - num_core
      - N
-     - The number of TPU cores used for parallel computation
+     - The number of Tensor Computing Processor cores used for parallel computation
    * - skip_validation
      - N
      - Skip checking the correctness of bmodel